jing-yen/tp/docs/DeveloperGuide.md

 ## Design & Implementation

+Note that for all sequence diagrams in this guide, the lifelines should terminate with the cross, but due to the limitations of PlantUML, the lifeline is shown to continue.

 The UML class diagram below provides an overview of the classes and their interactions within the PayPals application.

 ![Main Class Diagram](diagrams/main.png)